kin-cheung/udacity-ml/P2/capstone_report.md

 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
 - _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

+After I had tried a number of CNN achitectures with unsatisfactory results, I finally setted with an achitecutre that could satisty the computer memory and GPU memory constraints as well as time constraints that had.

+The final CNN architecture is illustrated here
+`INPUT -> (CONV -> ReLU -> POOL) * 4 -> (FC -> ReLU -> Dropout) * 2 -> FC`

+1. The input was a 56x56x3 (WxHxC) feature map.
+I chose this size because it was small enough to train quickly and fit in the GPU memory available.
+At the same time, the feature set was big enough to maintain the level of details of the original features.
+2. The input layer was immediately followed by four layers of CONV layer to allow the model to learn in greater details since dog breeds do differ in some very subtle ways.
+For each CONV layer, as I had learnt from VGG's implementation, I deicded to go with a kernel size of 3, a stride size of 1 to keep every detail in the feature map and a zero padding of 1 to avoid details around the boundaries being washed out.
+I began with a receptive field of size 32, 64, 128 and ended with 256 to keep the memory footprint as small as possible and at the same time keep up with the depth of learning.
+3. I added a RELU activation layer after each CONV layer to speed up the training time
+4. A RELU layer was then followed by a POOL layer of kernel size 2 and stride of 2 to reduce feature map size and at the same time maintened the performance as doing so.
+5. After 4 CONV-ReLU-POOL cycles, 2 consecutive fully connected layers were used to reduce the dimensions from (256 x 7 x 7) nodes to 4096.
+A dropout layer after each FC layer was added to reduce overfitting.
+The whole network was concluded with a final output layer of 133 nodes as defined as the number of classes in the training dataset.
+6. In addition, an adaptive average pool was added after the CONV-ReLU-POOL loops to reduce overlapping in pooling.

 ### Refinement
 In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section:
 - _Has an initial solution been found and clearly reported?_
 - _Is the process of improvement clearly documented, such as what techniques were used?_
 - _Are intermediate and final solutions clearly reported as the process is improved?_

+Deciding on the CNN achitecture and parameters as well as the size of the input feature map appeared to be quite a challenge in terms of the computer resources and time constraints.
+I started with an image size of 32x32 of a batch size of 4 to begin with.
+I had a very shallow network with only 1-2 CONV-ReLU-POOL layers.

+At some points, the learning rate was set too high.
+At a result, the training loss and the validation loss were not descrasing.
+After it had been changed to 0.01, the training loss and the validation loss started to show positive signs and were decreasing after each epoch as expected.
+However, the initial models performed very pooly with the test loss being very high.
+Even increasing the number of epochs did not seem to be able improve the performance at all and it started to show some sign of overfitting as the validation loss and test loss were very extreme.

+After the initial unsatisfactory results, I started to try out different parameter combinations that include the input image size, the batch size, the kernal size, the stride size, the zero-padding size, the number of CONV layers with/without pooling layers, the sizes of the FC layers, the learning rate as well as the number of epochs.

+At one point, I thought the input image sizes were too small, but after I had increased the image size to 112x122 and even 244x244, the model performance did not improve at all and the training time had become too lengthy.
+As the image size increased, so did the memory usage, the process started to cause out of memory errors, and then I decided to change the focus on the architecture of the CNN.

+At the begnning, I thought that having a deep network could be an overkill.
+However, as it turned out a too shallow network just could not make the cuts at all either.
+As dog breed classification as stated in the problem statement is a complicated matter, I needed a deep enough network for a model to have enough features to learn from.

 ## IV.
 Results